microsoft/pxt-arcade/docs/hardware/adding.md

 ## ~ hint

-**Warning**: this document is preliminary and changes to it will occur frequently.
+**Warning**: this document is still preliminary and changes to it will occur.
 It's fine to build prototypes according to the information presented for experimention only, but do not make production hardware.  **If you want to produce Arcade-compatible boards other than hobby prototypes, please contact us at arcadehdw@microsoft.com.**